Spectral-Spatial Global Graph Reasoning for Hyperspectral Image Classification: Experiments

-\begin{itemize} \item[1)] Indian Pines: This scene was gathered at North-western Indiana by Airborne Visible/Infrared Imaging Spectrometer (AVIRIS) sensor in 1992, consisting 200 bands with size of 145 $\times$ 145 pixels that in 20m spatial resolution after water absorption bands were removed and in the wavelength range of 0.4-2.5$\mu$m.
-16 vegetation classes are involved in this scene, related information such as original image visualization, ground truth, configuration of training, validation and testing samples has been presented in Figure \ref{indian_dataset} and Table \ref{indian_dataset_tab}. \item[2)] Pavia University: This scene was obtained over Pavia University at Northern Italy by Reflective Optics System Imaging Spectrometer (ROSIS) in 2001, consisting 103 bands with size of 610 $\times$ 340 pixels that in 1.3m spatial resolution and in the wavelength range of 0.43-0.86$\mu$m.
-9 categories are included in this data, which is shown in Figure \ref{pavia_dataset} and Table \ref{pavia_dataset_tab}. \item[3)] University of Houston: This scene was acquired over the University of Houston campus and its neighbor regions by ITRES-CASI 1500 sensor in 2012, containing 144 bands with size of 349 $\times$ 1905 pixels that in 2.5m spatial resolution and in the wavelength range of 0.4-1.0$\mu$m.
-15 categories are included in this data, which is depicted in Figure \ref{houston_dataset} and Table \ref{houston_dataset_tab}.
+\begin{itemize} \item[1)] Indian Pines: This scene was gathered in North-western Indiana by the Airborne Visible/Infrared Imaging Spectrometer (AVIRIS) sensor in 1992, consisting 200 bands with the size of 145 $\times$ 145 pixels that are in 20m spatial resolution after water absorption bands were removed and in the wavelength range of 0.4-2.5$\mu$m.
+16 vegetation classes are involved in this scene.
+The settings of category color, training, validation, and testing samples have been presented in Table \ref{indian_dataset_tab}. \item[2)] Pavia University: This scene was obtained over Pavia University in Northern Italy by Reflective Optics System Imaging Spectrometer (ROSIS) in 2001, consisting 103 bands with the size of 610 $\times$ 340 pixels that are in 1.3m spatial resolution and the wavelength range of 0.43-0.86$\mu$m.
+9 categories are included in this data.
+The experimental settings are shown in Table \ref{pavia_dataset_tab}. \item[3)] Salinas Valley: This scene was collected over Salinas Valley, California by the AVIRIS sensor, consisting 204 bands with the size of 512 $\times$ 217 pixels in 3.7m spatial resolution.
+Same as the Indian Pines scene, 20 water absorption bands were discarded.
+16 categories including vegetables, bare soils, and vineyard fields are involved, see Table \ref{salina_dataset_tab} for experimental settings. \item[4)] University of Houston: This scene was acquired over the University of Houston campus and its neighboring regions by ITRES-CASI 1500 sensor in 2012, containing 144 bands with the size of 349 $\times$ 1905 pixels that in 2.5m spatial resolution and in the wavelength range of 0.4-1.0$\mu$m.
+15 categories are included in this data.
+Table \ref{houston_dataset_tab} lists the experimental configurations.
 This scene was also used in the 2013 IEEE GRSS Data Fusion Contest. \end{itemize}